 - 31 October for the December exam session

-Please note that documents should be sent by post at least 10 days before these dates.
+Please note that documents should be sent by post at least 10 days before deadlines.

 The examination is a three hour paper in English divided into two sections.
 It contains a mix of computational and discursive elements.
 Some questions adopt a scenario/case study approach.
 Section A includes a mainly computational question and Section B contains a mix of computational and discursive questions.

 Your initial registration fee includes one exam attempt.
-A further fee is charged for any re-sit.
+A new fee is charged for any re-sit.

 Optimal graduation period: 6 months